TecSAR-1

 - TecSAR-1's manufacturer is recorded as Elta[11].

-- TecSAR-1's part of is recorded as Ofeq[14].
+- TecSAR-1 is part of Ofeq[12].

 - TecSAR-1's space launch vehicle is recorded as Polar Satellite Launch Vehicle[13].